James O'Keefe: Joseph Schnitt secret recording about the Epstein files (2025)

 On September 4, 2025, O'Keefe posted a secret recording with DOJ acting Deputy Chief of Special Operations Joseph Schnitt.
 In the recording, Schnitt acknowledges the existence of the Epstein files, saying there are "thousands and thousands of pages of files" and that "They'll redact every Republican or conservative person in those files, leave all the liberal, Democratic people in those files".
 Schnitt stated that Ghislaine Maxwell was "transferred to a minimum-security prison too recently, which is against [Federal Bureau of Prisons] policy because she's a convicted sex offender" and that "They're offering her something to keep her mouth shut".
 He also described Pam Bondi as "a yes person" and that she "wants whatever Trump wants".

-In response to the recording, Schnitt stated that he had no idea he was being recorded, and said he met the undercover O'Keefe reporter on Hinge.
+In response to the recording, Schnitt stated that he had no idea he was being recorded, and said he met the undercover O'Keefe reporter on Hinge (dating app).
 He said his comments were based on what he "learned in the media" and not from the DOJ.
-In response, the DOJ asserted Schnitt's statements were false, saying that "Joseph Schnitt had no role in the Department's internal review of Epstein materials" and posted an iPhone screenshot of an email Schnitt sent to his superiors describing the recordings as happening over two dates in August 2025.
+In response, the DOJ fired Schnitt, while also asserting his statements were false, saying that "Joseph Schnitt had no role in the Department's internal review of Epstein materials" and posted an iPhone screenshot of an email Schnitt sent to his superiors describing the recordings as happening over two dates in August 2025.

+Recording federal employees during second Trump administration

+In 2025 O'Keefe ran deceptive stings recording federal employees and contractors discussing their political opinions in social settings.
+Posing as politically liberal, an O'Keefe collaborator would meet the targeted employee on a date.
+The conversation would be secretly recorded, edited, combined with deceptive commentary, and posted to social media in a series titled "dating the deep state."
+Some of the targeted people lost their jobs, and a number them filed law suits with allegations including defamation and violation of employee First Amendment rights.